Nsala of Wala in the Nsongo District: Further photograph five days later

+A picture taken by Alice Seely Harris five days later.
+It shows Bompenju and Lofiko, brothers of Nsala, as well as John Harris and Edgar Stannard, with the severed hands of Lingomo and Bolengo.

 In his correspondence, Edgar Stannard also reports another testimony from Nsala's brothers and another photograph.
 After John Harris had returned on 19 May, Bompenju and Lofiko visited the mission again the following day with a third man and reported three more deaths.
 One had been eaten, and they showed the hands of the other two, Bolengo and Lingomo.
-Alice Harris took a photo of the three men with the hands, John Harris and Edgar Stannard.
+Alice Harris took a photo of the three men with the hands, John Harris and Stannard.
 John Harris went to Van Calcken with the men.
-Alice Harris and Edgar Stannard spoke to other residents of Wala, who said that the killings had taken place three days earlier, involving a woman, a man and a boy.
+Alice Harris and Stannard spoke to other residents of Wala, who said that these killings had taken place three days earlier, with a woman, a man, and a boy as victims.

-Use of the image
+Distribution and use of the image

-In his letter to Guinness, dated five days after the image, John Harris wrote about it:"The photograph is most telling, and as a slide will rouse any audience to an outburst of rage, the expression on the father's face the horror of the by-standers the mute appeal of the hand and foot will speak to the most skeptical."He also wrote, "[it] might be useful to the Government".
+In his letter to Guinness, dated five days after the image was made, John Harris wrote that it "is most telling, and as a slide will rouse any audience to an outburst of rage, the expression on the father's face the horror of the by-standers the mute appeal of the hand and foot will speak to the most skeptical."
+He added that it "might be useful to the Government".
 The photograph was dispatched by Alice Harris to the Marquess of Bath, who was acquainted with her father.
-Additionally, members of the British parliament from her father's social circle were in receipt of the photograph.

-The image was disseminated through various print media outlets, such as newspapers and periodicals.
-Upon their return to Great Britain in July 1905, the Harrises presented their transparencies in Europe and North America.
+Additionally, members of the British parliament from her father's social circle received copies of the photograph.
+The image was disseminated through various newspapers and periodicals.
+After returning to Great Britain in July 1905, the Harrises presented their transparencies in Europe and North America.
 These included a compilation entitled Lantern Lecture on the Congo Atrocities, which features the image under the title Nsala with his child's hand and foot.
-However, T. Jack Thompson from the Faculty of Theology at the University of Edinburgh has stated that it is no longer possible to determine whether Guinness also used the photograph in his presentations due to the loss of the transparencies.